Australian tax research, powered by AI

 Verifiable by design

-Every claim links to a real statute section or judgement paragraph with the supporting quote.
+Every claim links to a real statute section, ATO ruling paragraph or judgement paragraph with the supporting quote.
 If the AI cannot find a source, it tells you.
 Built for professionals who need to defend their advice.

 See it work